rombrew/phobia/README.md

 ## TODO

-* Accuracy of the position estimation should be carefully analysed.
+* Analyse: Accuracy of the position estimation.
+* Analyse: Stability at fast transients.
+* Analyse: Robustness to the motor parameters uncertainty.
 * Add CAN interface.
 * Design the final hardware.
 * Make a detailed documentation.